haowern98/readme/README.md

 ## Workflow

+#### Overview
+This workflow consists of a parent email parsing flow that processes incoming emails and routes them to specific child flows based on the content of the email.
+The routing is managed using a switch operator, which directs the flow to one of three distinct flows, each handling different types of requests.

+The Design and Implementation section has been divided into the following subsections, each labeled for easy reference:

-The flowchart below demonstrates how the entire flow works by illustrating the parent email parsing flow.
+The flowchart below illustrates the parent email parsing flow.
 ![](https://github.com/haowern98/readme/blob/main/Parent%20Email%20Parsing%20Flow-Flowchart.drawio.svg)